ktaylor63/southeast/site/content/bears-bluff/homepage.md

     </ul>
     <p>Learn more about the U.S. Fish and Wildlife Service <a href="https://fws.gov/home/public-health-update.html">Coronavirus Response</a>.</p>
 </div>

+## Construction

+**Notice:** Due to construction and maintenance of our production ponds, a large section of the walking trail will be closed until further notice.
+For your safety, please do not cross the construction barriers.

 The Bears Bluff National Fish Hatchery serves as a part of the  Warmwater Fisheries and Aquatic Conservation Program in  the South Atlantic-Gulf Region of the U.S. Fish and Wildlife Service.
 The coastal location of the 31-acre facility along the banks of the North Edisto River in South Carolina provides an ideal site to investigate culture techniques for a wide variety of freshwater, saltwater and anadromous (fish that migrate from saltwater to fresh) aquatic species.